List of diplomatic missions in Israel

 Diplomatic missions in Israel are foreign embassies and consulates in Israel.
-There are currently 97 embassies in Israel, of which 90 embassies are located in the Tel Aviv District, and seven are located in Jerusalem.
+As of 7 September 2026, there are 97 embassies in Israel, of which 88 are located in the Tel Aviv District and 9 are located in Jerusalem.
 In addition to their embassy, some countries also maintain a consulate in Eilat, Haifa or Jerusalem.

 On 6 December 2017 the President of the United States, Donald Trump announced that the US embassy to Israel would be moved to Jerusalem.
 The move was made on 14 May 2018.
 In April 2018, Guatemala announced that their embassy would move to Jerusalem, which it did the following month.
 Kosovo and Honduras followed in 2021.
 Paraguay's embassy was briefly located in Jerusalem in 2018, then returned to the Tel Aviv District after a few months.
 Papua New Guinea followed in 2023.
 Paraguay returned its embassy to Jerusalem in December 2024.
+In June 2026, Somaliland opened its embassy in Jerusalem.

 In 2025, the President of Argentina, Javier Milei, announced his intention to move the Argentine embassy in Israel from Tel Aviv to Jerusalem.
 This move would make Argentina the second South American country to relocate its embassy to Jerusalem, aligning with similar actions taken by countries such as the United States.
 The decision was seen as symbolically significant, particularly given the presence of a large and influential Jewish community in Argentina, one of the most prominent in Latin America.

 Eight countries operate consulates-general in Jerusalem accredited to the Palestinian territories.
 These are not diplomatic missions to Israel, but rather to Palestine.